LunarG/CrashDiagnosticLayer/README.md

 # Crash Diagnostic Layer

 The Crash Diagnostic Layer (CDL)  is a Vulkan layer to help track down and identify the cause of GPU hangs and crashes.
 It works by instrumenting command buffers with completion checkpoints.
 When an error is detected a dump file containing incomplete command buffers is written.
 Often the last complete or incomplete commands are responsible for the crash.
+The name of the layer is `VK_LAYER_LUNARG_crash_diagnostic`.

 ## Building